Aalia Neelum

 Aalia Neelum (born 12 November 1966), is a Pakistani jurist who has been serving as a Chief Justice at the Lahore High Court since 11 July 2024.
 Previously she served as Justice of Lahore High Court since 12 April 2013.

 On 4 July, Neelum was nominated as Chief Justice of Lahore High Court.

 On 11 July 2024, she took oath as the Chief Justice at the Lahore High Court and became first female chief justice of Lahore High Court.

 In August 2024, her appointment as Chief Justice of the Lahore Court was challenged in the Supreme Court by members of the Pakistan Bar Council.
+She has been accused accused of interfering in the administrative affairs of the district judiciary and favouring the PML(N)-led government.